Skip to content

 • Invalid opcode 169

 If this error occurs while using ft_plugin_legacy, it is a bug in the asm-commons:7.0 version.
 The original issue is here.
-You can resolve this by depending on org.ow2.asm:asm-commons:7.2 or higher in the plugin configuration.
-Use ./gradlew buildEnvironment to confirm the actual asm-commons version being used.
+This problem can be resolved by depending on version org.ow2.asm:asm-commons:7.2 or higher in the plugin configuration.
+You can verify the actual asm-commons version used by running ./gradlew buildEnvironment.

 buildscript {